mufpga/MicroFPGA-compatibility/README.md

 ## :warning: Important: The Mojo FPGA has unfortunately been discontinued.
-Their successors are based on a slightly different architecture and we are working on adapting the code for the new generation.
+Their successors are based on a slightly different architecture.
+Please check out [jdeschamps/MicroFPGA](https://github.com/jdeschamps/MicroFPGA) for the new version. :warning:

 # MicroMojo